Evil Dead Trap: Production

 Special effects were by Shinichi Wakasa who would go on to a career as a monster-suit maker for several Godzilla films.

 Hitomi Kobayashi who plays the supporting role of Rei Sugiura was a top star for Japan Home Video (JHV) under their adult video (AV) label Alice Japan.
-JHV financed the film as a vehicle for Kobayashi, but director Toshiharu Ikeda, unsure of Kobayashi's acting ability, instead put Miyuki Ono in the starring role.
+JHV financed the film as a vehicle for Kobayashi.
+However, director Toshiharu Ikeda, unsure of Kobayashi's acting ability, instead put Miyuki Ono in the starring role.